ydigitalmedia/Publisher-Tag/README.md

 This set of libraries makes integration to YDigital Media systems a breeze.

-## TagYD (publisher tag)
+## TagYD (third-party publisher tag)
-The publisher tag is a way to easily distribute YDigital Media state of the art creatives to our clients and publishers.
+The third-party publisher tag is a way to easily distribute YDigital Media state of the art creatives to our clients and publishers.
 It will work for ads that use iframe/JavaScript and improves verification and reporting data.
 Some benefits of using this kind of tag:

 * **For advertisers:** Great insights with easier distribution of YDigital Media state of the art creatives
 * **For publishers:** Well documented and easier tag implementation on the publisher side